-- 8.6.1 Black Mountains Archaeology Ltd was commissioned by Western Power Distribution to carry out an Archaeological Desk-based Assessment and an Assessment of the Significance of the Impact of the Development on the Historic Landscape (ASIDOHL2) for a proposed power connection line for Foel Trawsnant Windfarm, Neath Port Talbot (Figures 1-8). - 8.6.2 The proposed plans include a high voltage power line with a total length of 9.9km (with an underground section of c.940m beneath Maesteg Golf Course) running south from the windfarm out Foel Trawsnant (NGR SS 83754 94105), to Mynydd Margam (NGR SS 82187 88868) where it turns eastwards to its terminal end at Fynon y Gilfach (NGR SS 84178 87439).
-The installation of the proposed line includes the erection of a number of H-poles along the length of the route. - 8.6.3 The plans are currently at a preliminary stage and therefore a number of assumptions have been made in order to carry out the assessment.
+- 8.9.1 Black Mountains Archaeology Ltd was commissioned by Western Power Distribution to carry out an Archaeological Desk-Based Assessment and an Assessment of the Significance of the Impact of the Development on the Historic Landscape (ASIDOHL2) for a proposed power connection line for Foel Trawsnant Windfarm, Neath Port Talbot, that partially crosses into the Mynydd Margam Registered Landscape of Special Historic Interest (PGW (WGI/MGI)2) (Figure 1). - 8.9.2 The proposed plans include a power line with a total length of 8km that runs southeastwards from the windfarm at Foel Trawsnant (NGR SS 83754 94105), and skirts the eastern edge of Afan Forest Park at Garn wen, before continuing southwards along the contours of Mynydd Bach and Mynydd Margam to its terminal end at Fynon y Gilfach (NGR SS 84185 87453).
+The installation of the proposed powerline includes the erection of a number of H poles along the length of the route. - 8.9.3 The plans are currently at a preliminary stage and therefore a number of assumptions have been made in order to carry out the assessment.
 The assessment assumes that an H-pole of 10 metres in height could be placed at any point along the above ground section of the proposed route and the route has been assigned a theoretical width of 2m.
-Zone of Theoretical Visibility (ZTV) analysis (using Lidar 2m DSM) was carried out based on these assumptions. - 8.6.4 The ASIDOHL2 process identified a single landscape for assessment; Mynydd Margam Registered Landscape of Special Historic Interest (PGW(WGI/MGI)2) which would be crossed by the proposed power line.
-The Historic Landscape is described in the Register as:

-"a discrete block of the South Wales uplands situated at the south west fringe of the historical Glamorgan Blaenau, displaying continuity, density and diversity of human occupation from the prehistoric period to the recent past.
-The area includes: Bronze Age ritual and funerary monuments, large Iron Age hillforts, settlements, enclosures and trackways; a Roman road, a large and important group of Early Christian Inscribed Stone monuments and associations; medieval defensive works; Margam Abbey, later a site for gentry residences, a landscaped park, pleasure gardens and a magnificent Georgian orangery; Second World War defensive installations" (Cadw & ICOMOS p63).

-- 8.6.5 The remaining landscapes on the Register were discounted as being too distant.
-The closest landscapes are Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.1km SW) and The Rhondda (HLW(MGI)5) (8km NE). - 8.6.6 Stage 2 of the ASIDOHL2 process identified the potential for the proposed development to have a direct impact on three HLCAs.
-The magnitude of direct effect was assessed as Slight for both Mynydd Margam (HLCA 010) and Llangynwyd (HLCA005) and Moderate for Upper Cwm Kenfig (HLCA013).
-Together this direct impact affects 0.03% of the Mynydd Margam Registered Historic Landscape as a whole. - 8.6.7 The ASIDOHL2 process identified a further three HLCAs as being potentially affect (indirectly) by the proposed development.
-These HLCAs are Waun-y-Gilfach (HLCA011), Moel Ton Mawr (HLCA014) and Upper Park & Ton-y-Grugos (HLCA015).
+Zone of Theoretical Visibility (ZTV) analysis (using Lidar 2m DTM) was carried out based on these assumptions. - 8.9.4 Stage 1 of the ASIDOHL2 process identified a single landscape for assessment; Mynydd Margam Registered Landscape of Special Historic Interest (PGW(WGI/MGI)2) which would be crossed by the proposed power line.
+The Historic Landscape is described in the Register as "a discrete block of the South Wales uplands situated at the south west fringe of the historical Glamorgan Blaenau, displaying continuity, density and diversity of human occupation from the prehistoric period to the recent past.
+The area includes: Bronze Age ritual and funerary monuments, large Iron Age hillforts, settlements, enclosures and trackways; a Roman road, a large and important group of Early Christian Inscribed Stone monuments and associations; medieval defensive works; Margam Abbey, later a site for gentry residences, a landscaped park, pleasure gardens and a magnificent Georgian orangery; Second World War defensive installations" (Cadw & ICOMOS p63). - 8.9.5 The remaining landscapes on the Register were discounted as being too distant.
+The closest landscapes are Merthyr Mawr, Kenfig & Margam Burrows (HLW(MGI)1) (5.1km SW) and The Rhondda (HLW(MGI)5) (8km NE). - 8.9.6 Stage 2 identified that the proposed power line had the potential to have a direct impact on four HLCAs; Llangynwyd (HLCA005), Cwm Dyffryn and Cwm Farteg Railway Corridor (HLCA009), Mynydd Margam Forest (HLCA 010) and Upper Cwm Kenfig (HLCA013).
+The magnitude of direct impact was assessed as Slight for all HLCAs. - 8.9.7 The proposed power line would cause a direct impact to 0.04% of the Mynydd Margam Registered Historic Landscape (PGW(WGI/MGI)2) as a whole.
+This figure is based on the area of the entire proposed route through the Registered Landcape; the actual cumulative direct impact of individual H-pole locations would be considerably lower. - 8.9.8 The ASIDOHL2 process identified that all four of the directly affected HLCAs, together with neighbouring Waun-y-Gilfach (HLCA011), may be subject to a potential indirect impact from the proposed power line and would require assessment in Stage 3.